 How to apply for a Best Start Grant payment

-Coronavirus – more time to apply for the Best Start Grant
+Coronavirus – more time to apply for a Best Start Grant

-If you’ve missed the deadline for applying for any of the Best Start Grant payments because of coronavirus, it won’t matter.
+If you've missed the deadline for applying for a Best Start Grant payment because of coronavirus, it will not matter.
 You can make a late application.

 Social Security Scotland will check your application against your circumstances on the last day that you would normally have been eligible.

-If you're under 18 you don't need to be getting any benefits to be eligible for the Best Start Grant payments.
+If you're under 18, you do not need to be getting any benefits to be eligible for a Best Start Grant payment.
 If you've now turned 18 and you missed applying earlier because of coronavirus, you can make a late application.
 Social Security Scotland will look at your circumstances on the day before you turned 18 to see if you're eligible.

 You can apply:

 - by phone - by calling 0800 182 2222, Monday to Friday, 8am to 6pm

 - by post - download an application form from mygov.scot or phone Social Security Scotland and ask for one to be posted to you.

 If you're a British Sign Language (BSL) user, you can use the contactSCOTLAND app to contact Social Security Scotland by video relay.

 You can apply for more than 1 payment at the same time.
 For example, if you have a 4-month-old baby and a child of 2 and a half years old, you can apply for the Pregnancy and Baby Payment as well as the Early Learning Payment.